ta05/ta05/README.md

 <!-- **ta05/ta05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 <br/>

-### I'm a Software Engineer, Analyst, Gym Rat and Game Enthusiast
+### I'm a Software Engineer, Gym Rat and Game Enthusiast

 - 🔭 I’m currently working on making websites
 - 🌱 I’m currently learning machine learning